-The Wild Man as Warrior - When the going gets weird, the weird turn pro, and thus Matthew steps into the role was born to play, a crazy dragon-killing machine.
+The Wild Man as Warrior - When the going gets weird, the weird turn pro, and thus Matthew goes crazy dragon-killing machine.
 While little Chrissy Bale hides in his post-apocalyptic den, Matt's out there killing dragons in the wild, eating them up and collecting their teeth.
 I think old Matt's underrated as an actor, and here's the ballsy proof.
 Best moment is when he fires right at Bale's head, trusting the dragon's about to come right over the horizon at the perfect time.
 Anyone who's manned a gun turret or played Space Invaders knows it's not about shooting at your enemy, it's about shooting where your enemy is going to be in a second or two.
 When chaos reigns, Matt reignser.

-The Wild Man as Teacher - There's a very thin line between the wild man and sage archetypes but there's no doubt which side of the fence Pai Mei falls on, though he's very close to the divide.
-He lives alone, shunning the company of lesser men, in a graveyard at the top of a high hill, or something, and he kicks the shit out of his young, female grasshoppers, even ripping out the eye of California Mountain Snake, a bad idea considering she makes his food and is Ellie Driver, the sexiest and deadliest of all the mambas.
+The Wild Man as Teacher - There's a very thin line between the wild man and sage archetypes but there's no doubt which side of the fence Pai Mei falls on.
+He lives alone, shunning the company of lesser men, in a graveyard at the top of a high hill and he kicks the shit out of his young, female grasshoppers, even ripping out the eye of California Mountain Snake, a bad idea considering she makes his food and is Ellie Driver, the sexiest and deadliest of all the mambas.
 Imagine Yoda ripping out Luke's eye to make a point?
 You can't, and that is why he fails.

 Wild Man as Shaman - One of the biggest crimes in post-Tarantinoville is how Spanish wild child director Alex de Iglesia has been shafted in the US via poor distribution and second-guessing, self-sabotaging US distributors who replace his films' awesome (Spanish) titles with generic straight-to video meaninglessness.